zhuxiujia/GoMybatis/README.md

 ![Image text](https://zhuxiujia.github.io/gomybatis.io/assets/vuetify.png)
 ### Please read the documentation website carefully when using the tutorial.
 [DOC](https://zhuxiujia.github.io/gomybatis.io/#/getting-started)
 # Features
-* <a href="https://zhuxiujia.github.io/gomybatis.io/info.html">Safety and stability</a>，App (e-commerce/finance/card recharge class) has been applied.
-Features are stable and suitable for all kinds of large and small projects as well as complex financial projects.
-ERP projects help you to easily pocket hundreds of thousands of RMBs.<br>
 * <a href="https://zhuxiujia.github.io/gomybatis.io/info.html">High Performance</a>，The maximum number of transactions per second of a single computer can reach 456621Tps/s, and the total time consumed is 0.22s (test environment returns simulated SQL data, concurrently 1000, total 100000, 6-core 16GB win10)<br>
 * <a href="https://zhuxiujia.github.io/gomybatis.io/info.html">Painless migration from Java to go</a>，Compatible with most Java(Mybatis3,Mybatis Plus) ，Painless migration of XML SQL files from Java Spring Mybatis to Go language（Modify only the javaType of resultMap to specify go language type for langType）<br>
 * <a href="https://zhuxiujia.github.io/gomybatis.io/info.html">Declarative transaction/AOP transaction/transaction Behavior</a>Only one line Tag is needed to define AOP transactions and transaction propagation behavior<br>